Life Abroad: What Lurks in Dark Corners

 NOTE: Yes, I know, ticks are everywhere, and being impaled by one is not necessarily a typical expat experience, but bear with me.

 We find instructions on how to remove a tick, also on the computer.
 (Have a look, it’s charming.)
 We hunt down some tweezers, but I have no alcohol or other disinfectant stuff, because I didn’t ship them when we moved to Moldova, thinking I’d buy them when I got there.
 Then I didn’t buy them.
-But we do have a bottle of vodka left by the landlord, so we splash that on my private area (a new experience for me), and wipe the tweezers with it.

 Then my man goes in for the kill, or rather the extraction of the varmint.
 Unfortunately, despite following graphic instructions on the computer screen, the tick won’t let go and ends up being ripped in half.
-After plucking more bits and pieces of the rest of the corpse from my skin, we have to give up.
+After plucking more bits and pieces of the rest of the corpse from my skin, we have to give up the carnage.
 The head is still in there.
 It is 11 in the evening and we decide to wait till morning to see if we’ll need an ambulance and then go from there.

 Somehow I manage to sleep and in the morning the scene of the crisis still looks the same and I decide to avail myself of the services of Medpark, an excellent international hospital.
 I taxi over there and present myself at the desk.
 I show the cheery young woman behind it the decapitated tick corpse resting on a piece of cotton that I had sequestered in a plastic baggy.
 She speaks lovely English, and takes charge of me.